On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Introduction

 Contextual optimization-based approaches tackle the data-driven control problem via surrogate optimization and skip the system identification step~\cite{vinod2020convexified,krause2011contextual}.
 These approaches iteratively minimize the one-step cost function in a black-box manner using the data. \texttt{C2Opt}~\cite{vinod2020convexified} exploits the structure in the given problem and utilizes side information (for example, smoothness) and convex optimization to solve this problem.
 It overcomes the drawbacks of the traditional Gaussian process-based approaches~\cite{krause2011contextual}, namely high computational costs, expensive hyperparameter tuning, and inability to incorporate side information.
 Unlike \controlalgo{}, \texttt{C2Opt} considers limited forms of side information and relies on the knowledge of the gradient of the one-step cost, that may not be accessible.

-We demonstrate on a unicycle, an aircraft, and a quadrotor system that \controlalgo{} is \emph{three orders of magnitude} faster than \texttt{C2Opt} and the control algorithms based on Gaussian processes.
-Furthermore, it significantly reduces the suboptimality of the control compared to such existing approaches.
+\myet{Recent work~\cite{Coulson2019DataEnabledPC,berberich2020data,berberich2020combining,markovsky2021data,van2020noisy,van2020data} have proposed data-driven control techniques for unknown dynamical systems that bypass the system identification step.
+These techniques mostly assume linear time-invariant dynamical systems and are extremely performant in such a setting.
+In contrast, the approach in this paper works with general unknown nonlinear dynamical systems and can incorporate side information on the underlying dynamics.
+Besides, on a linear version of the aircraft dynamics, we provide a comparison with \texttt{DeePC}~\cite{Coulson2019DataEnabledPC}, which is a traditional baseline using the same behavioral systems theory foundation~\cite{1428856} as the approaches in~\cite{berberich2020data,berberich2020combining,markovsky2021data,van2020noisy,van2020data}.
+We show that \controlalgo{} is \emph{two orders} of magnitude faster than \texttt{DeePC} while being more accurate with a low amount of data and as accurate with a high amount of data.}